Which Asset Protection Tool to Use for Which Asset

 How much you make and how much you’ve saved – this organization has repeatedly seen private investigators find out without much effort.
 The secret for how to protect your assets?
 Secure your wealth and prevent your asset information from going public by using the proper legal tools.

 With a land trust, you can hold title to your property in the name of the trust/trustee instead of your own name.
-This keeps your name from being associated with it in the public records.
+This keeps your name out of the public records.
 So, if someone unknown to you attempts to find out where you live, what property you own or what your real estate holdings are worth, finding that information becomes more difficult.
-This cloaking is provided by the land trust, which keeps your real property holdings private.
+The land trust provides the cloaking, which keeps your real property holdings private.

 If you plan to establish land trusts for your personal residence or other real estate holdings, the good news is that they are available for use in all states, through common law, whether or not their statutes specifically address them.
 Remember, not every possible human act has been codified into law.
 Just like there are no known laws specifically authorizing the wearing of red shoes, what you will eat tonight, and who dates your daughter, not all state statutes specifically address the use of land trusts.
 They don’t need to.
-Unless there are laws to the contrary (of which there are none known in the United States), their use is permitted.
+Unless there are laws to the contrary (of which there are we have found in in the United States), common law permits their use.
 This organization has established land trusts for use in all U.S. States.

 Whereas the land trust is not an asset protection device, it is a privacy tool.
 Consider making the beneficiary of each land trust a separate limited liability company.
 For your personal residence, it usually makes most sense to name yourself as the beneficiary from a tax perspective.
 That way you can take advantage of the interest deduction, the allowable tax-free profits upon the sale of the home, etc.